- 1/2 cup butter

 - In a large bowl, beat egg yolks until thick and lemon-colored.
 Gradually add sugar, beating well.
 Blend in vanilla and reserved pineapple juice.
 Combine the flour, baking powder and salt; gradually add to batter and mix well.

 - In a small bowl, beat egg whites on high speed until stiff peaks form; fold into batter.
 Spoon into skillet.

-- Bake at 375° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
-Let stand for 10 minutes before inverting onto serving plate.
+- Bake until a toothpick inserted in the center comes out clean, 30-35 minutes (cover loosely with foil if cake browns too quickly).
+Let stand 10 minutes before inverting onto serving plate.
 Place cherries in center of pineapple slices.
 Yield: 10 servings.

 Reviews for Skillet Pineapple Upside-Down Cake